discoform/numberzs/_pages/about.md

 ## Contact

-If you have questions or comments about the blog you can reach us at hello@discoform.com
+If you have questions or comments about the blog you can reach us at <a href="mailto:{{ site.email | encode_email }}" title="contact us at our primary email address">contact us at our primary email address.</a>